gdemin/comprehenr/README.md

 # List comprehensions in R

-Package provides 'Python'-style list comprehensions for R. It uses ususal R loops (`for`, `while` and `repeat`) and usual `if` as list producers.
-Syntax is very similiar to Python.
-The diffrenece is that returned value shoud be at the end of the loop body.
+Package provides 'Python'-style list comprehensions for R. It uses usual R loops (`for`, `while` and `repeat`) and usual `if` as list producers.
+Syntax is very similar to Python.
+The difference is that returned value should be at the end of the loop body.

 ```R
 # rather useless statement - squares of even numbers